 Notice that The North-South minor street through movements are permitted movements that must yield to the East-West major street through movements.
 Proceed to the Edit > Optional > Permitted screen.
 On this screen, it is necessary to code the opposing link numbers for the stop-controlled minor street movements.
 For right-hand drive, the minor street movements are links 101, 102, 103, and 104.
+For left-hand drive, the minor street movements are links 101, 102, 103, and 104.
 For left-hand drive, the minor street movements would be links 101, 109, 103, and 110.
 TRANSYT does not allow an opposing link to be a permitted link itself.
 Because of this, the opposing links for all minor street movements should be coded as the major street through movement links (e.g., links 105 and 107).
-Internally, the program will use the link numbering scheme to determine which minor street links will be subjected to the "unsignalized cross street left" model, and which ones will be subjected to the "unsignalized cross street through" model.
-The completed input screen is shown below.
+Internally, the program will use the link numbering scheme to determine which minor street links will be subjected to the "unsignalized cross street left" model, and which ones will be subjected to the "unsignalized cross street input screen is shown below.